3 Different Types of Car Paint (with Pictures)

 This is the “finish” layer, protecting the color coat from fading and damage.
 Just as the name implies, a clear coat has no pigment — it’s a clear and shiny protective layer.
 These coats are often urethane or polyurethane and have mixed-in chemicals to protect the base layer from harsh UV rays.

-The 3 Types of Paint
+The 4 Types of Car Paint

 1. Solid Color Paint